PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - Sometime user wants to track fee details of the each household which has ASA.
 So here, he/she can add fee details.

 ### Entity Details
-- Effective From
+- From Date
-  - It is mandatory field and date inpur field.
+  - It is mandatory and date input field.
-- Type of Agreement
+- Frequency
   - It is mandatory field.
-  - Its drodpown values are: `Consulting`, `Consulting with Investment Services`, `Friends & Family`, `Standard`, `Donor Advised Fund` & `Donor Advised Fund - Managed`
-- Version
+  - Values are: `Monthly`, `Quarterly`, `Half Yearly`, `Yearly`
-  - It is mandatory field.
+  - Default `Quarterly` is selected.
-  - It shows Versions of the selected `Type of Agreement`
-  - It pulls from the `ASA Version` of the Admin console.
-  - It show all current versions of the selected type.
-(Latest version is shown at top)
-- Variable AUM Fee
+- AUM Fee
   - It is dropdown of `Yes` & `No`.
 Default it is `No`
-- Fixed Fee
-  - It is dropdown of `Yes` & `No`.
-Default it is `No`
-- Fee Schedule
+- Type
-  - It is mandatory when `Variable AUM Fee` is Yes.
+  - It is mandatory when `AUM Fee` is Yes.
   - It is dropdown of `Standard`, `Custom`, `Legacy`
   - Default no any value is selected.
 - Discount
-  - Applicable only when `Fee Schedule` is `Standard`.
+  - Applicable only when `Type` is `Standard`.
   - It is dropdown of `Yes` & `No`.
 Default it is `No`
-- Discount Percentage
+- Percentage
   - It is mandatory when `Discount` is Yes.
   - It is percentage input field.
 Decimal value is allowed.
+- Fixed Fee
+  - It is dropdown of `Yes` & `No`.
+Default it is `No`
+- Annual
+  - Applicable only when `Fixed Fee` = `Yes`
+  - It is mandatory and amount input field.
+Decimal is not allowed.
+- Minimum Annual Fee
+  - It is dropdown of `Yes` & `No`.
+Default it is `No`
+- Amount
+  - Applicable only when `Minimum Annual Fee` = `Yes`
+  - It is mandatory and amount input field.
+Decimal is not allowed.

-### Change Fee Details
+### Add Fee Details
 #### System Rule
-- Can be added only when `Household/ASA Entity` is Yes.
+- Can be added only when `ASA` of the entity is Yes.
 - When user change `Household/ASA Entity` to No, system will auto remove the data of `Fee Details`.

 #### UX Rule
+- `From Date` always greater than the last record `From date` otherwise the system shows error.
-- When the `Effective From` of entity Fee details is less than the `Effective From` date of the selected version, system shows warning message at bottom of dialog.
+- When the `From Date` of entity is less than the `Effective From` date of the selected version, system shows warning message at bottom of dialog.
+- When user enter invalid percentage, system shows error message.

-### UI Rule
+#### UI Rule
 - [See flow of Fee details](https://drive.google.com/drive/u/0/folders/17pOoOzNKnTN0LtgJg-rSNQ-5HSFTgU--)
-- Warning message: `"Effective From" is prior to the version's Effective From ({Effective From date of the version}).`
+- Warning message: `Date must be >= {last records From date}`
+- Error message for Percentage: `It should be <= 100`.

-### Amend Fee Details
+### Edit Fee Details
 #### System Rule
-- Fee details can be amended only when it has at least one Fee Details avaialble.
+- Only current ASAs Fee details can be edited.
+(Amened ASAs fee details can't be edited)
-- When amend the Fee details, `Effective From` date of the new Fee details will always be greater than the `Effective From` date of the last Fee details.

-### UX Rule
-- When `Effective From` date of Fee details is not greater than last historical Fee Details, system show error message in the `Effective From` field.

-### UI Rule
-- Error message: `It always > {Latest version Effective From}`.

 ### Browse Fee Details
 #### UX Rule
-- This section is applicable only when `Household/ASA Entity` is Yes.
+- This section is applicable only when Entity has `ASA`.
-- On hover of section, show pencil icon to the right side of the header.
+- Show `+` icon to the right side of the header.
 On click, opens the Fee details dialog.
-- Shows `-` when data is not available.
+- Shows proper message when no records available.
-- If Fee details is not entered, shows pencil icon otherwise shows vertmore action.
-  - Vertmore action: `Edit`, `Amend`
-    - On click of `Edit` action, opens the `Edit` dialog.
-    - On click of `Amend` action, opens the `Amend` dialog with empty fields.
-- When any entity has both `Current` and `History` records, shows Fee details in 2 tabs: `Fee Details` & `History`
-  - Default `Fee Details` tab is selected.
-- Current Fee details is shown in the `Fee Details` tab. `Historical` Fee details is shown in the `History` tab.
-- Columns for `History` tab
+- Columns
-  - Effective From
+  - From
-    - It shows the Effective From Date of the Historical Fee details.
-For e.g. Suppose Individual `I1` has Fee Details and its Effective from date is `Jan 1, 2021`.
-Now user amend that Fee details and add a new fee details whose Effective from date is `Mar 3, 2023`.
-So in this case, the first fee detail will be moved to the History tab.
-So in the history tab, the `Effective From` column shows `Jan 1, 2021` and the `End Date` column shows `Mar 2, 2023`.
-  - End Date
+  - To
-    - It shows the `{Effective From date of added new version - 1}`.
+    - It shows the `{From date of added new version - 1}`.
-  - Type of Agreement
-    - It shows type.
+    - For current records, shows `Current` word.
-  - Version
-    - It shows version
+  - Frequency
   - Fixed Fee
+    - Shows `Yes/No`.
+  - Annual
-  - Variable AUM Fee
+  - AUM Fee
+    - Shows `Yes/No`.
+  - Type
+  - Discount
+    - Shows `Yes/No`.
+  - Percentage
-  - Fee Schedule
+  - Minimum Annual Fee
-    - If any records have Percentage.
-Shows percentage in the bracet of fee schedule.
-For e.g. `Standard (Discount - 5.00 %)`
+    - Shows `Yes/No`.
+  - Amount
+- Shows `-` when data is not available for any column.
-- Records are shown in the descending order of the `Effective From`.
+- Records are shown in the descending order of the `From Date`.
 (Latest records will be shown at top)
+- New record will be always added to the top.
+- On hover of each records, shows vertmore action to the right side.
+  - Vertmore action: `Edit`, `Delete`
+    - On click of `Edit` action, opens the `Edit` dialog.
+    - On click of `Delete` action, opens the `Delete` confirmation dialog.

 #### UI Rule
+- Placeholder message: `No Fees Available`
 - [Mockup of ASA details tab](https://drive.google.com/file/d/1t1rueL01SlS9HT5MoRz0BHZUoYBafUwC/view?usp=sharing)
 - [Mock up of history tab](https://drive.google.com/file/d/12ZzlJtODoDd2Z1NNNgX4vJmrLjGMV5CN/view?usp=sharing)

+### Delete Fee details
+#### System Rule
+- Can be deleted only current ASAs fee detail.

+#### UX Rule
+- On delete, open delete confirmation dialog.
+On confirmatio, record will be delete.

 ## Browse Service Scope/ Clarius team tab